spot_img

 This gives the boat a wonderfully playful feel.
 Turning a sea kayak around from a stationary position is usually something I dread.
 When placed on edge, the Virgo spun 180-degrees with a couple of well-intentioned sweep strokes.
 This flatwater maneuverability translates directly to the rougher water as well.
 As long as you’re a confident paddler and skilled enough to hold your kayak on edge in those types of conditions.

-Virgo Kayak Comfort
+P&H Virgo Kayak Comfort

 close up of the pandh virgo logo on a white kayak ken whiting paddletv and the kokatat pfd life jacket

-The Virgo cockpit is simple and comfortable.
+The P&H Virgo cockpit is simple and comfortable.
 It lacks the bells and whistles found on some recreational kayak seats, but with that it gains durability.
 This is a seating system that will hold up over long tours, or when paddling in the roughest conditions.
 The reinforced thigh braces are not only very comfortable, but they offer a level of confidence that I appreciated, as did the easily adjusted and robust foot brace system.

 I was concerned about the day hatch consuming too much space in the cockpit area, even though I love the idea of having a day hatch there (instead of behind the cockpit where it’s awkward and uncomfortable to reach), but those concerns proved to be unfounded.
 The hard-shelled day hatch wasn’t an issue, even for a long-limbed guy like myself.